 - Calm

 For each of the top four feelings, they will write ideas for how they can calm down when that situation occurs.
-After completing the anger thermometer printable and discussing as a group, students will have a much better understanding of the different degrees of angry and how to cope.
+After completing the anger thermometer lesson, students will learn to recognize different levels of anger and identify strategies to manage their emotions effectively.

 Recommended Grade Level: Elementary